ALFA-project-erc/kanon/README.rst

 `units`

-- Define standard positional numeral systems
+- Define standard positional numeral systems (`BasedReal`)
 - Working arithmetics on those numbers
-- Specify custom precision and algorithms on arithmetical operations and keep a history of it
+- Set your own precision contexts and algorithms on arithmetical operations
+- Keep track of all operations

 `tables`

 - Build or import ancient astronomical tables
-- Perform basic operations on those tables
+- Perform arithmetical and statistical operations
+- Support for `BasedReal` values

 `calendars`

 - Define new calendar types
-- Convert dates between calendars
+- Date conversions

 How to use
 __________